projectbuendia/buendia/tools/iso/README.md

 ```

 This produces a file called `buendia-install.iso` which is a bootable ISO
 image.
+(You may see a bunch of warnings from `libisofs` complaining about
+adding symlinks to a Joliet tree; these are safe to ignore.)

 This image can be uploaded to a different machine, or installed directly
 to USB media, for example:

 ```